LivePersonInc/ConversationBuilder-Samples/universal-tile-templates/horizontal-4images/README.md

 # Horizontal 4 Images

-This tempalate renders four "shoe" images for our users, each clickable with a "publishText" action type.
+This template renders four "shoe" images for our users, each clickable with a "publishText" action type.
 Clicking on any one shoe image will return the text "Sneaker" along with the number for that particular shoe.

 **Note**: When using in a deployed web messaging bot, the URL `https://i.imgur.com` will need to be whitelisted to display the images.